-New Brunswick is the only province in Canada which has seen outright large-scale declines in enrollments over the past 20 years.
-The province's universities were for many years leaders in recruiting international students but these numbers have stagnated since the early 10s; the college sector, on the other hand, has moved aggressively to recruit international students in recent years.
+New Brunswick is the only province in Canada which has seen outright large-scale enrolment declines over the past 20 years.
+For many years, the province's universities were leaders in recruiting international students, but these numbers have

-Figure NB1 - Total Post-Secondary Enrolments by Sector, New Brunswick, 2000-01 to 2020-21
+Figure NB1: Total Postsecondary Enrolments by Sector, New Brunswick, 2000-01 to 2021-22

-Figure NB3 - International Student as a Percentage of Total College Enrolments, Canada vs. New Brunswick, 2000-01 to 2019-20
+Figure NB3: International Students as a Percentage of Total College Enrolments, Canada vs. New Brunswick, 2000-01 to 2020-21 stagnated since the early 10s.
+The college sector, on the other hand, has sought determinedly to recruit international students in recent years.